tranha02/iris/README.md

 ### Running a Peer

-Starting a peer with reference configuration is as simple as running (assuming a Redis instance is running on local host):
+Starting a peer with reference configuration is as simple as running (assuming a Redis instance is running on the localhost):

 > make run

 ### Debugging, Running Multiple Peers

-To run silmutaniously multiple peers, you can use already prepared docker-compose file with pre-configured 4 peers.
+To run multiple peers simultaneously, you can use an already prepared docker-compose file with pre-configured 4 peers.
 The network of 4 peers can be started with (note that you must have `docker` and `docker-compose` installed):

 ```bash
 > make network
 ```

-This command starts docker-compose with 4 peers in separate containers and one container with separate Redis instance.
+This command starts docker-compose with 4 peers in separate containers and one container with a separate Redis instance.
-Every peer connects to a different Redis channel and waits for messages from Fides (Fides mock has not yet been implemented).
+Every peer connects to a different Redis channel and waits for messages from Fides.
 The peers will connect to each other and thus form a small network.
-Configuration files of every peer can be found in [dev/](dev) directory.
+The configuration files of every peer can be found in the [dev/](dev) directory.

-To interact with the peers, you must act as Fides Trust Model and send to the peers manually a message by publishing some messages through Redis channels.
+To interact with the peers, you must act as Fides Trust Model and send the peers a manual message by publishing some of them through the Redis channels.
 Example PUBLISH commands can be found in [dev/redisobj.dev](dev/redisobj.dev).

 ## Todo/Future Work:
-* Fides Trust Model Mock for better testing and debugging
-* Complete reference integration of Iris, Fides and Slips inside docker-compose
 * Signal handling for graceful shutdown
 * After a peer connects to the network, search immediately for members of trustworthy organisations.
-So far only `connector` does it.
+So far, only `connector` does it.
-* Implement message (bytes?) rate-limiting per individual peers to mitigate flooding attacks (or adaptive gossips?)
+* Implement message (bytes?) rate-limiting per individual peers to mitigate flooding attacks (or adaptive gossip?)
 * Use more the Reporting Protocol to report misbehaving peers
 * Implement purging of keys after some time (configurable?) in peers' message cache
 * responseStorage goroutines should not wait for responses from peers that disconnected during the waiting.
-Otherwise, when that happens it's gonna unnecessarily wait until the timeout occurs
+Otherwise, when that happens, it's gonna unnecessarily wait until the timeout occurs
 * storageResponse goroutines should wait only for responses from peers where requests were successfully sent (err was nil)
 * implement purging of file metadata after files expire (viz currently not used field `ElapsedAt`)
-* Is reference basic manager really trimming peers based on their reliability?
+* Is the reference basic manager really trimming peers based on their reliability?
 Need to be checked,